Pornography Stats and Addiction

 In certain situations, it is necessary to pursue residential centers where a person can isolate from triggers while working with professionals over a period of time to detox and begin healing from their addiction.

-For a more detailed resource on Depression, click and download this PDF:
+For a more detailed resource on Pornography, click and download this PDF: